LGBTIQ Women’s Health Conference 2020

 - Please include any audiovisual requirements for your workshop.

 - The deadline for abstract submissions is Friday 7 February 2020.

 - If your proposal is accepted, the information you provide will be used in the conference guide for participants at the event.

 - If you have any questions or concerns, please contact Anna Barker at ACON on 9206 2118 or email firstname.lastname@example.org

 Please contact ACON on 02 9206 2118 to talk about alternative submission options as we are committed to making the abstract submission process as accessible as possible.

-Conference Scholarship applications will open in January 2020.
+Conference Scholarship applications will open early 2020.
 Scholarships can cover the costs of attendance including travel, accommodation and a meal allowance to encourage attendees from around Australia.